njordhov/react-blockstack/README.md

 # React Blockstack Context

-React context for the Blockstack SDK.
+Simplifies using Blockstack with React and eliminates many of the pitfalls.

 ## Example